websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/configuring-content-recommendations.md

 Consider the following information when you create the Dynamic Collection:

 - You must enable the *Content Recommendation* option in the Dynamic Collection.
-When this option is disabled, the Collection does use content recommendations.
+When this option is disabled, the Collection doesn't use content recommendations.

     ```note::
-    The Content Recommendation options is available when you connect the DXP instance to Analytics Cloud.
+    The Content Recommendation option is available when you connect the DXP instance to Analytics Cloud and synchronize the content.
     ```

     ![Enable the Content Recommendation option for the Dynamic Collection](./configuring-content-recommendations/images/03.png)